How are PCBs made? A Beginner's Guide to the PCB Manufacturing Process

 Step Nine: Laminating the PCB Layers

-Step Ten: Drilling process
+Step Ten: The Drilling Process

-Drilling into the PCB is guided by X-ray for accuracy.
-Registration holes are used, followed by deburring and removing excess copper.
-When producing a double-sided or multi-layered PCB, holes must be drilled to electrically connect the circuits on each of the different layers.
-To accomplish this, holes are drilled and deburred in the circuit boards in the determined pattern, and these holes are then lined with a layer of copper to create a conductive connection.
+The drilling process is even more important for multi-layered PCBs.
+When producing a double-sided or multi-layered PCB, holes must be drilled in a way that ensures the circuits on each layer are electrically connected to each other.
+To accomplish this, holes are drilled and deburred in the circuit boards in a pre-determined pattern, and the holes are then lined with a layer of copper to create a conductive connection between the layers of the PCB.

-Step Eleven: PCB Plating process
+Step Eleven: The PCB Plating Process

 Step Twelve: Outer Layer Imaging and Etching